-We have presented empirical results, using actual CPU time measurements and a variety of search problems, demonstrating that BUGSY is at least competitive with state-of-the-art anytime algorithms.
-For utility functions with an emphasis on solution time or on balancing time and cost, it often performs significantly better than any previous method.
-However, for utility functions based heavily on solution cost it can sometimes perform worse than A. BUGSY appears quite robust across different domains and utility functions.
+We have presented empirical results from a variety of search problems, using utilities computed from actual CPU time measurements, demonstrating that BUGSY is competitive with state-of-the-art anytime algorithms without the need for a separate termination policy and its extensive training data.
+For utility functions with an emphasis on solution time, it often performs significantly better than any previous method.
+For utility functions based heavily on solution cost, it can sometimes perform slightly worse than A due to its inadmissible heuristic.
+Overall, BUGSY appears remarkably robust across different domains and utility functions considering that it has no access to training data or any information other than the user's utility function.